Simultaneous Quantization and Reduction of Constrained Systems: Bipartite System with Translational Invariance

 To illustrate how the constraint is incorporated within the framework of Sec.~\ref{LIP}, Appendix~\ref{appx:bipartite} first presents the quantization of the bipartite system without the constraint \eqref{constrained}.
 This serves as a reference for the modifications introduced in this section.
 Readers are strongly recommended to go through the Appendix~\ref{appx:bipartite} before proceeding.

 We now impose the constraint \eqref{constrained}.
+The objective of Step II is to calculate the transition probability density of the system as a result of the fluctuation of the vacuum.
+The Lagrangian for the constrained bipartite system is given in \eqref{BPL}.
+Thus, the total action is similar to \eqref{A11} in Appendix~\ref{appx:bipartite} for the bipartite system without constraints, except with an extra term containing the velocity of the center of mass,

+where $M=m_a+m_b$.
+This extra term can be ignored since $v_c$ should be a finite quantity and when $\Delta t\to 0$, the term vanishes.
+Thus, \eqref{BPTP} is reduced to be the same as \eqref{A11}.
+Consequently, the transition probability density and the variance of vacuum fluctuations are identical to \eqref{BPp} and \eqref{BPvariance>}, respectively.

-The corresponding Lagrangian and Hamiltonian are given in \eqref{BPL} and \eqref{BPH}.
-Since their forms in terms of $p_a$ and $p_b$ are identical to those of the unconstrained bipartite system, the canonical transformation in Step II proceeds exactly as in Appendix~\ref{appx:bipartite}.
+Since the forms of the constraint Lagrangian and Hamiltonian given in \eqref{BPL} and \eqref{BPH} are identical to those of the unconstrained bipartite system in terms of $p_a$ and $p_b$ , the canonical transformation in Step III proceeds exactly as in Appendix~\ref{appx:bipartite}.
 After this transformation, the constraint \eqref{constrained} takes the form

 When we introduce the ensemble of the bipartite system with probability density $\rho$, the constraint \eqref{constrained2} implies

 The Hamiltonian is

 In Appendix \ref{appdx:constcheck}, we show that the constraint \eqref{constrained3} is consistent with the equation of motion on the constrained surface and does not induce any secondary constraint.
 However, since the Lagrangian and Hamiltonian depend only on the relative position $(x_a-x_b)$, we expect that the probability density also depends only on the relative position $(x_a-x_b)$.
 That is, on the constrained surface,